b2coutts/dominion/README.md

     ./client.sh serverID name

 where name is their entry in the userNames list in Config.hs.
-Once everyone is connect, the game will begin; you can type /help for a list of special commands.
+Once everyone is connected, the game will begin; you can type /help for a list of special commands.